 If you are propagating by seed in the fall, then plant thickly as germination is usually low.
 Propagation is best from softwood cuttings taken in late spring or by division in fall as they go dormant, or in the spring just as shoots first appear.

 Sweet Joe Pye Weed has such a rich history for healing.
 This plant is said to get its name from Joe Pye, who was an Indian healer from New England during the time of the Pilgrims.
-He is said to have used Eupatorium purpureum to treat a variety of ailments including deadly typhus outbreaks.
+He is said to have used Eupatorium purpureum to treat a variety of ailments, including deadly typhus outbreaks.

-The entire plant is still used as an alternative medicine.
+The entire plant is still used as alternative medicine.
 The roots are the strongest part of the plant for healing.
 If you crush the leaves, they have an apple scent.
-Once dried they are burned to repel flies.
-Tea made from this plant is used as alternative medicine for fever, urinary tract problems, fever, rheumatism, gallstones, and fluid retention.
+Once dried, they are burned to repel flies.
+Tea made from this plant is used as an alternative medicine for fever, urinary tract problems, fever, rheumatism, gallstones, and fluid retention.
 The common name Gravel Root comes from the plant being used as a diuretic used to treat urinary infections and stones.
 The tops of the plant were steeped and then inhaled to treat colds.
 Fresh leaves were made into a poultice to treat burns.